kuehbiko/kuehbiko/README.md

 -->
 Hello, I'm Elizabeth, a data analyst with expertise in data analysis and data storytelling.
 Welcome to my GitHub!

-### My Process
-Query data using SQL \
-Generate reports and perform ad-hoc data analysis in Jupyter Notebook \
-Develop dashboards on Tableau and Power BI \
-Data analysis and reporting with Excel and Google Sheets

 ### My Projects
 View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the best of my data analyst skills.  \
 Want to know even more about what I do?
 Check out what I'm [currently working on](https://github.com/kuehbiko/02-Personal-Projects/tree/main).